Yacht Design School's

 From our investigation of their curriculum and faculty, correspondence with students attending their school, and consultation with a colleague who has researched the various alternatives for those wishing training in yacht and small craft naval architecture, we all appear to agree that the “Yacht & Marine Design” program does not teach people to be “yacht designers” in the sense that we mean.
 We are disappointed with their choice of name for their program.
 They do not appear to teach a branch of naval architecture such that a graduate would actually be intended to produce the complete design of a vessel with all the drawings and calculations necessary for it to be a success.
 We are told that they teach none of the mathematics of naval architecture and structural analysis.
 Their faculty list does not appear to include anyone trained in yacht and small craft naval architecture, nor is anyone listed as being a teacher of specifically marine related subjects.
 They appear to be teaching “yacht styling” and “interior decorating”.
 There is nothing wrong with this.
 Your author would be delighted to take many of their courses, which sound attractive and useful in developing aspects of sketches, renderings, animations and other conceptual and promotional material.
 Our own Yacht Design School places great emphasis on yacht aesthetics, a bit different than “styling”, and safe, efficient, comfortable accommodations, which again is a bit different than “interior decorating”.
 We add more instruction every year on computer aided modeling and rendering and hope to expand into other aspects of using computers in concept design and promotion.
 Nevertheless these elements are a small part of our curriculum.
 With the Fort Lauderdale curriculum these elements appear to be everything.
 Graduates of theirs will be presumed by employers to not know most of what people in the industry consider to be the profession of yacht and small craft naval architecture or “yacht design”.
 The program should be renamed “Yacht Styling & Interior Decorating” rather than imply that it teaches the profession of yacht design or yacht and small craft naval architecture as it is normally understood in the industry.
 In an industry definitely needing improved education, we feel that this institution is taking a step backward from the standard of a broadly and deeply educated work force.
 We must recommend that, if your intention is to work for a design firm or custom boat building firm and actually design vessels from start to finish, doing all the calculation and design work, you should not be taking the Fort Lauderdale course.
 You should be choosing between Yacht Design School and the other schools mentioned above depending upon your goals, preferences, and finances.
 Who should take the Fort Lauderdale course in preference to ours?
 Everyone seems to agree that their program would be a good bet for someone who wished to limit their work to being a stylist or interior decorator within, say, a large firm which designs very large luxury yachts or within a large custom boat building firm which needed someone who specialized only in stylistic and decorative elements and whose stylistic treatments will be turned over to others to be actually designed.
 However this appears to be a limited market.
 The firms that we are familiar with will not hire someone who is only a stylist or interior decorator.
 Perhaps such a person might aim to eventually do such work on a consulting basis for several firms.
 We have spent a great deal of time researching this and writing this answer and hope that we have been completely fair in our appraisal.
 While we feel a need to clarify the differences between what we teach and what they teach, we assume that they are doing a good job of what they do teach.
 If that matches what you want to learn, they could be a good choice.
 Back to top.

-Why was this school founded?
+Why was this school founded and why do you run it?

 Yacht Design School was founded when our favorite school to refer people to, Yacht Design Institute, was bought by Maine Maritime Academy and then, inexplicably, closed down.
 We feel that Maine Maritime Academy was under the impression that there were very large numbers of people who wanted to be naval architects specializing in yacht and small craft design.
 There are not.
 Yacht Design School was then founded in an attempt to make sure that there was a way for people to get the necessary education to maintain and increase the standards of the world's naval architects.
 Further we felt that with modern communications our type of education, whether you call it correspondence courses, or distance learning has become the most cost effective and practical method of obtaining higher education in our profession.
-Back to top.

 When I graduate will I receive a diploma?